modalitysystems/modalitysoftware-docs/twa/TWAAutomation-CustomerAzureTenant.md

    * **Redirect URI** - not required
 1. Click **Register** and Azure AD will create an Application ID and present the Overview page

-1. Take note of the **ApplicationID** as this will be required futher in the deployment process
+1. Take note of the **ApplicationID** as this will be required further in the deployment process
 ![overview of application](images/applicationOverview.png)

 ### Add a Client Secret